 (1596 – 1684)

 Though nearly all of his instruments show unsurpassed attention to precision and detail, Nicolò is famous for developing the so-called Grand Pattern, which is slightly larger than the models used by Andrea and Girolamo Amati.
-Its larger size (about 35.6 cm) adds increased projection to the elegance and fine craftsmanship of this great maker's work.
+Its larger size (about 35.6 cm in length and up to 20.9 cm in width) adds increased projection to the elegance and fine craftsmanship of this great maker's work.

 - The auction record for this maker is $654,588 in May 2013, for a violin.